braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 - You can also drag any of the **Content** tiles into the main editor.
 This creates a row for the tile.
 - You can further refine the tile by selecting the tile and adjusting the fields in **Content Properties** and **Block Options**.
 This includes editing letter spacing, padding, line height, and more.

-Check out [More creative details](#creative-details) for other ways to further customize your drag-and-drop email.
+Check out [Other customizations](#other-customizations) for other ways to further customize your drag-and-drop email.

 As you build your email, you can toggle between a desktop and mobile view to preview how your email messaging will look for your user groups.
 This will check that your content is responsive, and you can make any necessary adjustments along the way.